 Visit the Museo de Antioquia

-The Museo de Antioquia, located in Plaza Botero, is a testament to the artistic legacy of Fernando Botero, whose “Boterismo” style is recognized worldwide.
-The museum boasts an extensive collection of his works, alongside pieces from other Colombian and international artists.
+The Museo de Antioquia, in Plaza Botero, showcases the work of Fernando Botero, known worldwide for his “Boterismo” style.
+It features a large collection of his art, along with pieces from other Colombian and international artists.

-Visitors can admire Botero’s sculptures in the plaza before exploring the museum’s galleries.
-The exhibits span colonial art to contemporary works, comprehensively looking at Colombia’s rich artistic heritage.
+Visitors can see Botero’s sculptures in the plaza before heading inside.
+The museum’s exhibits cover everything from colonial art to contemporary works, offering a broad view of Colombia’s artistic history.

 They are open from Monday to Saturday, 10 am – 5:30 pm.
 Foreigners pay 30000 Cop to enter.